 After over 30 years of vacationing on Kauai with her husband and family they decided to make the move.

 Mimi is a proud graduate of the Kauai Community College Nursing Program and been at it for over 20 years.
 She loves being a nurse, helping the community, and being part of Ohana Home Health.
 One of her favorite things about OHH is the team she works with at the agency.

 Mimi is a wife and mother of three who enjoys spending time with family, playing in her garden, and of course, being a nurse.

 The best way to find yourself, is to lose yourself in the service of others. — Mahatma Gandhi

-Dane has travelled to India, South Africa, Mexico, Peru in the name of service, but believes service can be done daily on Kauai by compassionately listening to everyone he treats.
+Dane has traveled to India, South Africa, Mexico, Peru in the name of service, but believes service can be done daily on Kauai by compassionately listening to everyone he treats.
 He brings ten years of healthcare experience from working with children with disabilities and burns, as a PT aid to critically ill patients at a teaching hospital.
 He also specialized to treat patients with the following conditions: neuromuscular re-education for strokes, CHF, sepsis, ETOH withdrawal, ICU acquired delirium, orthopedic surgery (total joint replacement), COPD, lymphedema, amputees, oncology treatment, palliative care, and hospice preparation.